biosails/pheniqs/docs/configuration.md

 ## Read groups

-The class decoded by the sample decoder corresponds to a read group.
-You may define read group related attributes in each class entry in the `codec` dictionary.
-Read group attributes that apply to all read groups may be declared upstream in either the sample decoder or the root of the instruction document.
+Sample barcodes are traditionally mapped to the SAM concept of Read groups.
+In addition to the correct sequence identifying the read group, the SAM [RG](glossary#rg_auxiliary_tag) header tag can contain additional [metadata fields](https://samtools.github.io/hts-specs/SAMv1.pdf) that you can either specify for an individual read group or globally for inclusion in all read groups.

 >```json
 {